momonala/aposynthese/README.md

 # To Do Soon
 - figure out video encoding issue for web streaming
     - can this be solved with flask vs. node.js?
-- use ffmpeg directly for video creation - memory optimization
 - threshold peak detection (dynamically?)
-- gif and youtube video

 # To Do Eventually
 - write tests